-The efficiency of the Plant is measured in terms of

-the amount of heat required to produce one unit of electrical energy.
-Based on the running regime experienced during the year, the actual efficiency for 2021 met the contractual requirements under the PPA.
-The Plant overall efficiency is expected to increase over the coming year due to the implementation of a strategic improvement programme that first commenced in 2019.
+The efficiency of the Plant is measured in terms of the amount of heat required to produce one unit of electrical energy.
+Based on the running regime experienced during the year, the actual efficiency for 2022 met the contractual requirements under the PPA.
+The Plant overall efficiency is expected to increase over the coming year due to the implementation of a strategic improvement programme.